Sunil531999/Variable-Lab-Power-Supply/README.md

 # Variable-Lab-Power-Supply
-This is a Variable Lab Power supply with 24V and upto 10A output 240 Watt, it uses arduino pro mini to control everything.
+This is a Variable Lab Power supply with 24V and upto 10A output 240 Watt.
+It uses arduino pro mini to control everything.
 Hardwares Required:
 1. Arduino Microcontroller (I used arduino pro mini)
 2. 30A range Current Sensor Module ACS712